lilyyangyn/MPC-Community/README.md

 # MPC Community

-A p2p community with access control, where participants can start MPCs, sell data for MPC to use without worried about leackage, participate in MPC to earn fees, etc.
+A p2p community with access control, where participants can start MPCs, sell data for MPC to use without worrying about leakage, participate in MPC to earn fees, etc.

 ## System Architecture